 Sound conditioners, fans, white noise machines, and even apps that play nature sounds help diffuse background noises and prevents those bumps in the night from bothering you.
-Ambient noise or calming music may also be useful for drifting off if silence sends your mind running.
+Ambient noise may also be useful for drifting off if silence sends your mind running.

 The other option is earplugs, which are ideal for people who find any noise distracting.
 If you’re weary of earplugs or headphones and waking up on time, a vibrating phone or wrist alarm could give you some peace of mind.